facebook/docusaurus/CONTRIBUTING.md

 Contributions are very welcome.
 If you think you need help planning your contribution, please ping us on Twitter at [@docusaurus](https://twitter.com/docusaurus) and let us know you are looking for a bit of help.

+### Versioned Docs

+If you only want to make content changes you just need to know about versioned docs.

+- `/docs` - The files in here are responsible for the "next" version at https://docusaurus.io/docs/en/next/installation.
+- `v1/website/versioned_docs/version-X.Y.Z` - These are the docs for the X.Y.Z version at https://docusaurus.io/docs/en/X.Y.Z/installation.

+To make a fix to the published versions you must edit the corresponding markdown file in both folders.
+If you only made changes in `docs`, be sure to be viewing the `next` version to see the updates (ensure there's `next` in the URL).

 ### Join our Discord Channel

 We have `#docusaurus-dev` on [Discord](https://discord.gg/docusaurus) to discuss all things Docusaurus development.